daniel-lanciana/style-guides/sql.md

 ## Overview

-Forked from https://github.com/treffynnon/sqlstyle.guide by [Simon Holywell][simon] with the following changes:
+Forked from https://github.com/treffynnon/sqlstyle.guide by Simon Holywell—with the following changes:

-* More concise
+* General editing of language, sections
-* Switched from the river pattern to left-aligned keywords
+* Switched from the river pattern to left-aligned root keywords.

 ## General